 - Heat skillet on high heat with a light coat of safflower oil.
 When hot, place steaks in oil, do not move for 6 minutes.
 As steaks are cooking, cut the rest of the raw meat into 1-2 inch cubes/hunks, season with salt and pepper, and add to the crockpot.

 - Turn steaks and allow to sear for another two minutes.
 Remove and let rest on cutting for at least 10 minutes.
 Save the pan drippings in a bowl or jar for the Yorkshire puddings (if there are any).

 - In the meantime, go ahead and add the beans, cumin, marjoram, and nutmeg to the pot.

 - Cube the cooked steaks and add to the pot, stir in the other quart of broth.

 - Set crock pot on low for 8 hours,

 - During the last hour of cooking, mix the thickening agent with Worcester sauce and stir into pot.

-- When timer has gone off, stir and serve.
-Suggested toppings are sour cream, shredded cheddar or colby jack cheese, and chopped cilantro.
+- When the timer has gone off, stir and serve.
+Suggested toppings are sour cream, shredded cheddar or Colby jack cheese, and chopped cilantro.